Alphabet Inc. (GOOGL) Shares Down Despite Recent Market Volatility

 Sponsored

-The public float for GOOGL is 5.88B, and currently, short sellers hold a 0.65% ratio of that floaft.
-The average trading volume of GOOGL on February 17, 2023 was 35.46M shares.
+The average price suggested by analysts for GOOGL is $125.18, which is $30.48 above the current market price.
+The public float for GOOGL is 5.88B, and currently, shorts hold a 0.65% of that float.
+The average trading volume for GOOGL on February 21, 2023 was 35.68M shares.

-The Volatility of Alphabet Inc.’s (GOOGL) Stock: A 0.53% Ratio for the Week

-GOOGL’s stock has seen a 0.53% increase for the week, with a 4.82% rise in the past month and a -2.98% fall in the past quarter.
-The volatility ratio for the week is 2.63%, and the volatility levels for the past 30 days are at 3.21% for Alphabet Inc. The simple moving average for the last 20 days is -3.29% for GOOGL stock, with a simple moving average of -8.08% for the last 200 days.
+GOOGL’s stock has seen a -0.23% decrease for the week, with a 1.40% rise in the past month and a -4.55% fall in the past quarter.
+The volatility ratio for the week is 2.61%, and the volatility levels for the past 30 days are at 3.17% for Alphabet Inc. The simple moving average for the last 20 days is -4.58% for GOOGL stock, with a simple moving average of -9.11% for the last 200 days.

 Analysts’ Opinion of GOOGL